From Twain to Today: How The Mark Twain House & Museum Came to Be

 The Bissells lived in the house until 1917.
 For the next four years they rented the building to the Kingswood School for boys.
 In 1922 the house was sold to a developer, who immediately made plans to turn the house into an apartment building.
 According to a 1923 Hartford Courant article, “The apartments will be ready for occupancy on July 1.
 There will be eleven apartments and in the basement there is to be a large dining hall to be used for commercial purposes or for functions arranged by the tenants.
 Each apartment will have a large room with a fireplace and there will be three small bedrooms with folding beds ingeniously worked into the panels of the doors.”

-The Friends of Hartford, led by Katherine Seymour Day, purchased the house in 1929.
+The Friends of Hartford, led by Katharine Seymour Day, purchased the house in 1929.

 That April, a group called The Mark Twain Memorial and Library Commission was chartered, with the purpose of saving and restoring Mark Twain’s House on Farmington Avenue.
 From 1930 until 1956 the organization rented out the first floor to The Mark Twain Branch of the Hartford Public Library.